monoscope-tech/apitoolkit-landing/blog/payment-gateway-api-testing-monitor-and-improve-quality-assurance/index.md

 **Keep your test data up to date**: The credit card numbers and other test data that you use should be up to date.
 This will help you ensure that your tests are accurate.

 **Use a testing tool**: There are a variety of testing tools available that can be used to test payment gateway APIs.
 Choose the tools that are right for your needs.
-We recommend [Testkit](https://usetestkit.com) by APIToolkit.
+We recommend [Testkit](https://usetestkit.com) by monoscope.
 It's a powerful and reliable testing tool that guarantees quality assurance at scale.

 **Train your team on payment gateway security**: Your team should be trained on the security risks associated with payment gateways.
 This will help them identify and prevent security breaches.